theisaachome/spring-professional-exam/notes/001-spring-core/001-005-questions.md

 ### **Question 02**

-### What is a pattern?
-What is an anti-pattern?
+### **What is a pattern?**

-  - A reusable solution to often, commonly occurring problem in software design.
+A Software Design Pattern is a reusable solution to often, commonly occurring problem in software design.

-  - It is a high level description on how to solve the problem
+It is a high level description on how to solve the problem, that can be used in many different situations.

-  - Design patterns often represent best practices that developers can use to solve common problems.
+Design patterns often represent best practices that developers can use to solve common problems.

 - Commonly used design patterns from GoF Design Patterns:
   - FactoryMethod